 Planting and Care

-Learn how to plant directly onto rocks and how to care for your floating island.
+Learn how to plant directly onto rocks and about caring for your floating island.

 Planting on rock

-The islands are made of a porous lava stone which makes it prefect for holding the air and moisture plant roots love.
+The islands are made of a porous lava stone which makes them perfect for holding the air and moisture that plant roots love.

 To start you will need: